dinphil/code-weekend/Markdown/index.md

 _Mac_

 Assuming you have Homebrew installed by this point you can just type `brew install mongodb` into terminal.
+Then, if all goes well, mongodb should show you three different commands that you should copy-paste into Terminal and run.
 Before you start mongo for the first time, type this into Terminal: `mkdir -p /data/db`.
 You should now be able to go straight into the MongoDB shell by typing in `mongod` into Terminal.

 In case you run into any problems, [look at MongoDB's full instructions page](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) and Google around before asking mentors for help.